New PC/Laptop Onboarding - Unboxing to Free Play

 If this is brand new hardware, this step applies to you.
 Regardless of OS, follow any installation steps that appear and complete first-time configuration that way.
 Allow the OS to boot up fully, connect to your local network, and download any and all available updates.

-If you bought this hardware second-hand, I highly recommend reinstalling the OS, which is also a great time for me to plug that linux distros have come a long way since the previous decade and that my personal experience with Ubuntu 16.04 LTS has been that it is HIGHLY useable.
-In a few months there's even a new LTS version coming out that you might also enjoy.
+If you bought this hardware second-hand, I highly recommend reinstalling the OS, which is also a great time for me to plug that linux distros have come a long way since the previous decade and that my personal experience with Ubuntu 18.04 LTS has been that it is highly useable.

 Regardless of the operating system you choose, you're going to want to make a few considerations: